Orbit misbehavior, isotropy discontinuity, and large isotypic components: Tube existence as a Lie-marking property

 \item and takes the value $1$ at $s\triangleright p$ because it does along the net

 \end{itemize} This means that indeed $s\triangleright p\ne p$ (for {\it arbitrary} $1\ne s\in \bG$), and we are done. \end{proof}

-In roughly the same spirit of action misbehavior for non-Lie groups, recall (\cite[Theorem II.5.8]{bred_cpct-transf}, \cite[Theorem 10.34]{hm5}) that for compact Lie $\bG$ any action on locally compact Hausdorff $X$ with {\it constant orbit type} $\bH\le \bG$ (i.e. with all stabilizers conjugate to $\bH$) results in a {\it fiber bundle} \cite[\S II.1]{bred_cpct-transf}
+In roughly the same spirit of action misbehavior for non-Lie groups, recall (\cite[Theorem II.5.8]{bred_cpct-transf}, \cite[Theorem 10.34]{hm5}) that for compact Lie $\bG$ any action on locally compact Hausdorff $X$ with {\it constant orbit type} $\bH\le \bG$ (i.e. with all stabilizers conjugate to $\bH$) results in a {\it fiber bundle}

-In particular, a free action gives a {\it principal $\bG$-bundle} with total space $X$.
+in the sense of \cite[\S II.1]{bred_cpct-transf}, which source in particular assumes local triviality.
+In particular, a free action gives a {\it principal $\bG$-bundle} with total space $X$, the term once again subsuming local triviality (in concert also with \cite[\S 14.1]{td_alg-top}, say).
 This is again not the case in general, for $\bG$ non-Lie: \cite[\S III]{zbMATH03184517} gives an example with compact abelian $\bG$, and a large class of examples can be produced by means of either \Cref{ex:nonlienotpb} or \Cref{le:allprofinite}.